DavisRayM/image-transformer/README.md

 An Image Processing RPC API plus an accompanying CLI tool that utilizes the RPC API to perform image transformations.

+The program can be used to batch various image transformation operations. *NOTE*: The operations are applied to the image in order

 ## Running the Project

 This project utilizes Python with UV as the package manager.
 One can run